elmarguevarra/visitor-management/README.md

 For an introduction to the AWS SAM specification, the AWS SAM CLI, and serverless application concepts, see the [AWS SAM Developer Guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).

 Next, you can use the AWS Serverless Application Repository to deploy ready-to-use apps that go beyond Hello World samples and learn how authors developed their applications.
 For more information, see the [AWS Serverless Application Repository main page](https://aws.amazon.com/serverless/serverlessrepo/) and the [AWS Serverless Application Repository Developer Guide](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/what-is-serverlessrepo.html).

+## 🚦 Deployment Guide

+All AWS resources for this project—including Lambda functions, API Gateway, DynamoDB tables, Cognito, SES identities, and templates—are automatically created and managed by the provided CloudFormation/SAM templates.

+However, the following steps require manual action on first deploy or when adding a new domain:

+### ⚠️ Note on Hosted Zone Creation

+Creating a new Route 53 hosted zone (for DNS management) incurs a recurring cost.
+Only create a hosted zone if you do not already have one for your domain.
+Double-check your AWS account to avoid unnecessary charges.

+### 1. Create Public Certificate for Website Domain

+- Manually create a public ACM certificate in the `us-east-1` region for your domain (e.g., `yourdomain.com`, `*.yourdomain.com`).
+- After creating the certificate, add the required DNS validation records to your domain's DNS/Route53.
+- Wait for the certificate to be validated before proceeding with deployment.
+- Update your deployment scripts or parameters with the ARN of the validated certificate.

+### 2. Move SES to Production

+#### SES Sandbox vs Production

+By default, AWS SES starts in sandbox mode.
+In sandbox mode, you can only send emails to verified addresses and have low sending limits.
+For real-world use, you must move SES to production mode.

+- Deploy all SES resources (identities, templates) using the provided CloudFormation/SAM templates.
+- Go to the AWS SES Console for your region.
+- In the left menu, select **Account dashboard**.
+- Under **SES Sending Limits**, click **Request production access**.
+- Fill out the form, describing your use case and how you prevent spam/abuse.
+- Submit the request and wait for AWS approval (may take a few days).

+Once approved, you can send emails to any address without verifying each recipient.